5 Go-To Opportunities to Maximize Your Return on Investment

 By: Tim Lyons, CEO , ProFit Marketing Solutions

 I’m just going to put this out here: it is downright difficult to compete in the fitness industry these days, let alone set yourself up for long-term financial success.
 I read a statistic recently that indicated there were nearly 37,000 health clubs/fitness centers in the United States alone.
 So, how in the world are you going to make sure that what you offer not only brings in enough clients to keep your head above water, but also generates enough revenue that you can rest assured that the lights will come on for another day and you may even be able to take that vacation you’ve been dreaming about for years?

-Here are 5 Go-To Methods I recommend to all of my consulting clients to ensure their gym is around longer than it took to build it out:
+Here are 5 Go-To Methods for fitness business success, I recommend to all of my consulting clients to ensure their gym is around longer than it took to build it out:

 Start with your basic membership – the lowest price point – these are the people who just want to come in, do their own thing and leave.
 They will not require too much of your time which is good, because they’re not paying for it.
 Level that up to your next price point and introduce large group/team training ie: boot camps, yoga, spin – any type of class where you can have one instructor who is giving specific exercises, but in a larger group setting.
 It’s a little more structured, but still not too much personal attention.
 Your next level should be a couple of sessions of small group training per week where you cap your group to 4-6 people and each individual gets more attention.
 That can be bumped up again to include unlimited small group training sessions for a higher price tag.
 Round out your price list with private one-on-one training for those clients who want a completely individualized program and a lot of attention.
 Each level will appeal to a different type of client and require a specific level of interaction in direct relation to the price tag.

 You MUST have multiple profit centers – ideally 6-8 sources.